Wolbyworld/gpt_hover_chrome_extension/README.md

 - ⚡️ Fast access with hover activation
 - 📚 Definition history with up to 50 entries
 - 🎨 Customizable appearance settings
+- 🚫 Domain exclusion for disabling on specific websites
 - 🔄 Auto-retry mechanism for API calls
 - 📱 Responsive popup interface